Domestic Applicants: How to Apply

 SJSU does not accept an “English-medium of instruction” as a substitute for an English-language proficiency exam such as TOEFL, IELTS, or the Pearson’s Test of English.
 Letters from applicants or institutions will NOT be accepted.
 Requests to waive this requirement will only be considered under the following circumstances:

-- Received a Bachelor’s or Master’s degree from an accredited U.S. institution
+- Received a Bachelor’s or Master’s degree from a regionally accredited institution within the U.S.

-- Completed 3 years of full time coursework in an accredited U.S. institution
+- Completed 3 years of full-time coursework in a regionally accredited institution within the U.S.

 Other Test Scores